kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 docker run -it --rm --name mysqlterm --link mysql mysql:8.2 sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'
 ```

 Having this available in a terminal is particularly helpful if you do not have a MySQL client installed locally.
-If you do want to connect from the terminal on your laptop to the MySQL in the Docker container, you must specify -h127.0.0.1.
+If you do want to connect from the terminal on your laptop to the MySQL in the Docker container, you must specify -h127.0.0.1 (*replacing ```-h"$MYSQL_PORT_3306_TCP_ADDR"``` in the previous command*).
 Otherwise, the connection will think the server is local and try the socket instead of the network port.

 ### Verify that the binlog is enabled